Death of Subhas Chandra Bose

-A memorial to Subhas Chandra Bose in the compound of the Renkōji Temple, Tokyo.
-Bose's ashes are stored in the temple in a golden pagoda.
-Bose died on 18 August 1945.
-His ashes arrived in Japan in early September 1945; after a memorial service, they were accepted by the temple on 18 September 1945.

-Indian nationalist leader Subhas Chandra Bose died on 18 August 1945 from third-degree burns sustained after the bomber in which he was being transported as a guest of Lieutenant General Tsunamasa Shidei of the Imperial Japanese Kwantung Army crashed upon take off from the airport in Taihoku, Japanese Formosa, now Taipei, Taiwan.
+On 18 August 1945, a Mitsubishi Ki-21 heavy bomber belonging to the Imperial Japanese Army Air Service crashed upon take off from Taihoku Airfield in Taihoku Prefecture, Japanese Taiwan, present day Songshan Airport in Taipei, Taiwan.
 (Note: "If all else failed (Bose) wanted to become a prisoner of the Soviets: 'They are the only ones who will resist the British.
 My fate is with them.
 But as the Japanese plane took off from Taipei airport its engines faltered and then failed.
 Bose was badly burned in the crash.
 According to several witnesses, he died on 18 August in a Japanese military hospital, talking to the very last of India's freedom.")
 (Note: "The retreat was even more devastating, finally ending the dream of liberating India through military campaign.
 But Bose still remained optimistic, thought of regrouping after the Japanese surrender, contemplated seeking help from Soviet Russia.
 The Japanese agreed to provide him transport up to Manchuria from where he could travel to Russia.
 But on his way, on 18 August 1945 at Taihoku airport in Taiwan, he died in an air crash, which many Indians still believe never happened.")
-The chief pilot, copilot, and General Shidei were instantly killed.
+Out of the 12 or 13 passengers on board, two passengers, Indian nationalist leader Subhas Chandra Bose and Japanese Lieutenant General Tsunamasa Shidei, died in hospital in the immediate aftermath of the crash.
+The bomber crashed three days after Japan announced its surrender, and three months before the return of Taiwan to the Republic of China.

 Bose, who had become soaked in gasoline before exiting the burning bomber, was transported to the Nanmon Military Hospital south of Taihoku, where his extensive upper-body burns were treated for six hours by the chief-surgeon Dr Taneyoshi Yoshimi, two other doctors, Dr Tsuruta and Dr Ishii, and half a dozen technical staff and nurses.
-Bose went into a coma and died between 9 PM and 10 PM Taihoku time.
-Bose's chief-of-staff, Colonel Habib ur Rahman, who had travelled with him, and who lay nearby with severe burns, recovered.
+Bose went into a coma and died between 9 pm and 10 pm Taihoku time.
+Bose's chief-of-staff, Colonel Habib ur Rahman, who had travelled with him, and who was put to lay nearby with severe burns, survived and made a full recovery.
 Ten years later he testified at an inquiry commission on Bose's death, the burn marks on his arms conspicuously visible.
-General Shidei's descendants commemorate his death every year at the Renkōji Temple in Tokyo, where Bose's ashes are also deposited.
+General Shidei's descendants commemorate his death every year at the Renkō-ji Temple in Tokyo, where Bose's ashes are also deposited.